andventuree/form-wizard/README.md

 ### Running app locally

 1. `npm install` in terminal
-2. Visit http://localhost:3000/ in preferred web browser
+2. `npm start` which will open the app on http://localhost:3000/ in your preferred web browser
 3. To log into app, simply type in anything.
 As security was not a consideration for this app, there are only validators to check if username and password fields are empty.

 ### Room for improvement